newatoms/guides/github-guide/readme.md

 ### Add images

-Only locally you can add images by saving them in the designated folder (e.g. images-folder).
+You can only locally add images by saving them in the designated folder (e.g. images-folder).

 ---